The-Marcy-Lab-School/8-2-0-assignment/README.md

 );
 ```

-This table is created by the file `starter-queries.js` which also inserts 8 books to the table.

-> ⚠️ One of the practice questions is also an `INSERT` query, so please no peaking until you try it yourself.
+This table is created by the file `starter-queries.js` which also inserts 8 books to the table (One of the practice questions is also an `INSERT` query, so please no peeking at this file until you try it yourself.)

 This is what `knex` would return if you queried for all the books after than initial `INSERT`: